-3.8.4a Economic capacity refers to the impact of the arms import on the availability of the financial and economic resources of the recipient country for other purposes, in the immediate, medium and long term.
+3.8.4a Economic capacity refers to the impact of the import of military technology or equipment on the availability of the financial and economic resources of the recipient country for other purposes, in the immediate, medium and long term.
 In this regard, Member States might consider taking into account:

-- both the capital cost of the arms purchase and the likely follow-on 'life-cycle' costs of related operation (e.g. ancillary systems and equipment), training and maintenance; - whether the arms in question are additional to existing capabilities or are replacing them, and - where appropriate - the likely savings in operating costs of older systems; - How the import will be financed by the recipient country and how this might impact on its external debt and balance of payments situation.
+- Both the capital cost of the purchase of military technology or equipment and the likely follow-on 'life-cycle' costs of related operation (e.g. ancillary systems and equipment), training and maintenance; - Whether the arms in question are additional to existing capabilities or are replacing them, and where appropriate the likely savings in operating costs of older systems; - How the import will be financed by the recipient country9 and how this might impact on its external debt and balance of payments situation.